-Dave Wilson is a leading jazz saxophonist, recording artist, band leader, composer, and educator in the Central PA/ Delaware Valley area, with a very active venue and festival schedule as both a leader of his own groups and as a sideman.
+Dave Wilson is a leading jazz saxophonist, recording artist, band leader, composer, and educator in the Central PA/ Delaware Valley area, with a highly active venue and festival schedule as both a leader of his own groups and as a sideman.
 Born and raised in Bronxville, N.Y.
 Dave Wilson began his music studies in the fourth grade.
 Wilson has evolved into a striking saxophonist with chops and maturity of tone that invokes passions and enthusiasm when listening to his vocabulary in jazz.
 He has studied with saxophonists Dave Liebman, Joe Lovano, Bill Barron, Ralph Lalama, Tim Price, Glenn Guidone, Tom Strohman, as well as with guitarist Steve Giordano and pianist Kirk Reese.
-His main area of focus with the saxophone are the Tenor and Soprano, but also focuses on the alto, and is adept at both clarinet (his first instrument back in grade school) and flute and piccolo.]
+His main area of focus with the saxophone are the Tenor and Soprano, but he also focuses on the Alto, and is adept at both Clarinet (his first instrument back in grade school) and Flute.

 Dave Wilson's third recording Spiral, featured internationally known personnel, Phil Markowitz on Piano, Tony Marino on Bass, and Adam Nussbaum on Drums, was released nationally on the Summit Records label in June 2010.
 It garnered national airplay from some 40 stations nationwide, achieved “Chartbound” status in the Jazz Weekly countdown, topping at #51 nationwide, (staying in the 50’s for over 8 weeks), as well as #41 in the Roots Radio Report.
 It received many positive reviews including those in national publications Downbeat (3 1/2 stars) and JazzTimes, along with several other publications.

-For over twenty years, Dave has kept an active performance schedule logging an average of 150 dates a year with big bands and small ensembles at concerts, festivals, club dates and private engagements.
-Wilson resides with his wife Lisa in Lancaster, PA. where, when off stage, he teaches woodwinds and also owns and operates Dave Wilson Musical Instruments, a business focusing on the buying and selling of both vintage and contemporary, professional and student brass and woodwind Instruments.
+For over twenty years, Dave has kept an active performance schedule logging an average of 120-150 dates a year with various, almost all jazz-oriented ensembles at concerts, festivals, club dates and private engagements.
+Wilson resides with his wife Lisa in Lancaster, PA. where, when off stage, he teaches woodwinds and also owns and operates Dave Wilson Musical Instruments, a business focusing on the buying and selling of both vintage and contemporary, professional and student, woodwind and brass musical instruments.